Forensic psychology: Forensic assessments of competencies

 Competence, in a legal setting, refers to the defendant's ability to appreciate and understand the charges against them and what is happening in the legal proceedings, as well as their ability to help the lawyer understand and defend their case.
 Though it is the psychologist's responsibility to assess for competence, it is ultimately up to the judge to decide whether the defendant is competent or not.
+During competency evaluations, forensic psychologists assess an individual's cognitive understanding of legal proceedings, ability to communicate with legal counsel, and any psychological conditions that may impair their ability to understand or function.
+Evaluations typically consist of clinical interviews, review of legal and medical records, and psychological assessments (Zapf & Roesch, 2013).

-If the defendant is found incompetent to stand trial, the psychologist must then give a recommendation on whether or not the defendant can be restored to competence through treatment or if the charges should be dropped completely due to incompetence.
+If the defendant is found incompetent to stand trial, the psychologist must then give a recommendation on whether or not the defendant is unlikely to regain competency because of the severity of the underlying condition.
+Rehabilitation for these individuals include psychiatric treatment, interventions, psycho-education, or through competency restoration programs that focus on defendants' understandings of court proceedings and their defense.
 Potential causes of incompetence include brain damage, the occurrence of a psychotic episode, a mental disorder, or a developmental disability.

 Multiple cases have helped define competence.
 In Dusky v.
 United States (1960), the case upheld the Youtsey v.
-United States ruling and set specific criteria for competence.
-These include having a rational and factual understanding of court proceedings and being able to consult with an attorney in a rational manner.
+United States ruling and established that the defendants must possess both factual and rational understanding of legal proceedings and able to consult with an attorney in a rational manner.